-The business was run by a middle-age couple Hans and Bella, who were, themselves, fascinated by the idea of stargazing, hence decided to pursue their passion by running a family business around it.
+The business was run by a middle-aged couple Hans and Bella, who were, themselves, fascinated by the idea of stargazing, hence decided to pursue their passion by running a family business around it.
 Owning a few high range telescopes and giving people a flabbergasting experience of their lifetime, to me, at least, it felt like a wonderful retirement plan.

 And the fact that some of the galaxies, that I later saw, were a few billion light-years away, (meaning that the light that made me see them was) belonging to a time when dinosaurs were still alive on earth, was totally overwhelming!

 The first “wow” moment of my stargazing adventure, however, took place before I had even looked through a telescope.
 Staring up at the cloudy night sky one cold August evening when winter hits the southern hemisphere with all its might, I spotted a bright pinprick of light to the south-west.
 “Which star is that?”
 I asked Bella, who was too consumed repeating “gorgeous” over and over again.
-A few moments later, she relied, “Rigel, one of the few brightest starts up there,” sounding a little irked, as if I’d almost disturbed her from a meditative state.
+A few moments later, she replied, “Rigel, one of the few brightest starts up there,” sounding a little irked as if I’d almost disturbed her from a meditative state.

 I had a one-bedroom caravan to myself, parked in an open field, with nothing but a few acres of garden surrounding me from one side, and a stable with four cute Alpacas inside, on the other.
 Right above, was the beckoning infinite space that sparkled almost every night, during the time I stayed there.